DJI Threatens To 'Brick' Its Copters Unless Owners Agree To Share Their Details

 Surely the same information (from a press release, right?) is available somewhere else. . .
 To save you the trouble of reading my entire post, I can say that I FOUND NOTHING LIKE THIS SUN ARTICLE'S IMPLICATION anywhere.
 It is the usual for the Sun – making shit up to fill the pages.

 I wasted a good bit of time looking for a verifying source.
 Nothing.
-The closest I can find is that for purchasers in New Zealand, the product warranty is not valid
+The closest I can find is that for purchasers in New Zealand, the product warranty is not valid unless they sign up with DJI.
+Not even close to the article's statements.

+DJI will not be able to provide you with service under this warranty if you refuse to provide your information or do not wish us to transfer your information to our agent or contractor. [dji.com]

+There is noting to find.
+If you feel like wasting your time as well, then click here to read their After-sales Policies [dji.com].

 Article is a lie (Score:2)